-Winter Wildlands Alliance works with more than 40 grassroots groups throughout the country to protect winter wildlands and a quality human-powered snowsports experience on public lands.
+Winter Wildlands Alliance works with grassroots groups throughout the country to protect winter wildlands and a quality human-powered snowsports experience on public lands.
 Listed below are member groups of Winter Wildlands Alliance’s Grassroots Network.
 Contact the group near you to learn more about how to get involved.
 Interested in joining the network as a grassroots group?
 Click here for details on how to join.

 The epicenter of a tragic wildfire in 1910, the Great Burn has been left alone for a century of regrowth.
 Today, it is a recommended wilderness area along the Montana-Idaho stateline with an abundance of wildlife habitat.
 As the Forest Service rewrites the Nez Perce-Clearwater National Forest Plan, the Great Burn needs continued protection.

 https://winterwildlands.org/wwa/wp-content/uploads/2020/03/STC_0279-scaled.jpg19202560Julie Brownhttps://winterwildlands.org/wwa/wp-content/uploads/2019/11/WWA_Logo_OrangeBlue-300x89.pngJulie Brown2020-03-10 12:42:242020-03-10 13:28:28Wildlife, Wilderness, and the Great Burn

 If you’ve skied, snowshoed, or otherwise played in the snow in southern Utah, please help us out by taking this survey.
 Quantifying the economic impact of human-powered snowsports on the Manti La Sal National Forest will help us to advocate for snowsports enthusiasts and make a case for protecting and encouraging winter recreation opportunities in the upcoming forest plan revision.